mysociety/alaveteli/doc/INSTALL.md

 # Step 11: Cron jobs

 `config/crontab.ugly` contains the cronjobs run on WhatDoTheyKnow.
+These jobs are mostly to process queues: things that need reindexing, email alerts that need sending out, etc.

 It's in a strange templating format they use in mySociety.  mySociety render the "ugly" file to reference absolute paths, and then drop it in `/etc/cron.d/` on the server.